Skip to content

 We can make an award for DHP over the phone without the need for an assessment if:

-Call Customer Contact on 01563 554400 (Option three) to complete a short telephone application process.
+You will be required to provide a full breakdown of your Universal Credit assessment.
 DHP in these circumstances is not time limited and will continue for as long as you are affected without the need to re-apply.

 We can also award DHP to help with a rent shortfall due to: